-Building a Martian House is a public art project that has made a prototype of a real Martian house.
+Building a Martian House is a public art project that made a prototype of a real Martian house.

 Mars is a place where you’d have to live carefully and resourcefully.
-Imagining how a small community would live there offers a sharp lens on our lives here on Earth today and our fraught relationship with consumerism.
+Imagining how a small community would live there offers a lens on our lives here on Earth today and our relationship with consumerism.